 Green Innovation is a complex development of innovation with various challenges in it where each character is the right solution related to technological development innovation, connectivity to innovation collaboration (Melander & Pazirandeh, 2019).
 Every sub-sector of the company requires the application of green innovation as a step to minimize waste.
-This method refers to the implementation of a management system based on a basic strategy that can overcome external interests, both consumers and business competitors (Soewamo et al., 2019).
+This method refers to the implementation of a management system based on a basic strategy that can overcome external interests, both consumers and business competitors (Soewarno et all., 2019).
 Green Innovation is obtained from an analysis of the company's annual report using several indicators and is measured in ratios.
-The indicators used in this research are as follows: ((1) New technology is used in the manufacturing process to reduce energy, water, and waste; (2) The product contains fewer non-polluting or harmful substances (environmentally friendly materials); (3) Environmentally friendly products are used (for example, recycled paper and easily destroyed plastic); (3) Components or materials used in the manufacturing process can be recycled or reconditioned (Agustia et al., 2019).
-Each indicator that is disclosed in the annual report is assigned a score of "1," while those that are not disclosed in the annual report are assigned a score of "0" (Equation 6).
+The indicators used in this research are as follows: ((1) New technology is used in the manufacturing process to reduce energy, water, and waste; (2) The product contains fewer non-polluting or harmful substances (environmentally friendly materials); (3) Environmentally friendly products are used (for example, recycled paper and easily destroyed plastic); (3) Components or materials used in the manufacturing process can be recycled or reconditioned (Agustia et all., 2019).
+Each indicator that is disclosed in the annual report is assigned a score of "1," while those that are not disclosed in the annual report are assigned a score of "0."

-Green Innovation =
+$$Green\ Innovation = \frac{Total\ Items\ Revealed}{Total\ Indicators}$$

-$$\frac{Total\ It}{Total\ Indicators}$$

-Revealed (6)